Boris Johnson gets 'partygate' report but questions linger

-LONDON (AP) — Prime Minister Boris Johnson has received a long-awaited report from an investigation into lockdown-breaching government parties, the government said Monday.
+LONDON (AP) — Prime Minister Boris Johnson has been handed an investigator’s long-awaited report into lockdown-breaching government parties, the government said Monday — but findings about the most serious allegations have been withheld pending a police investigation.

 The Cabinet Office said senior civil servant Sue Gray “has provided an update on her investigations to the Prime Minister.”

-Johnson’s office has promised the report will be published “swiftly,” and that the prime minister will address Parliament about its findings.
+Johnson’s office says the report will be published and the prime minister will address Parliament about its findings later Monday.

-But Monday's “update” is unlikely to tell the full story.
-Some of Gray’s findings are being withheld because of a separate police investigation into whether some of the gatherings broke COVID-19 laws.
+But the “update” is unlikely to tell the full story about claims that have rocked Johnson's government.
+Some of Gray’s findings are being withheld at the request of police, who have launched a separate investigation into whether several of the almost 20 gatherings she investigated broke COVID-19 laws.

-Johnson has urged his critics to wait for Gray’s conclusions.
-He has denied personal wrongdoing and said he has “absolutely no intention” of resigning.
+Johnson has denied personal wrongdoing and said he has “absolutely no intention” of resigning.

-Asked Monday if he had done anything wrong, Johnson said: “You’re going to have to wait and see the outcome of the investigations.”

-Johnson’s grip on power has been weakened by allegations that the prime minister and his staff flouted restrictions they imposed on the country in 2020 and 2021 to curb the spread of the coronavirus with “bring your own booze” office parties, birthday celebrations and “wine time Fridays.”
+But Johnson’s grip on power has been weakened by allegations that he and his staff flouted restrictions they imposed on the country in 2020 and 2021 to curb the spread of the coronavirus with “bring your own booze” office parties, birthday celebrations and “wine time Fridays.”

-The claims have caused public anger, led some Conservative lawmakers to call for Johnson’s resignation and triggered intense infighting inside the governing party.

-Johnson hopes Gray's report will clear him of serious wrongdoing.
-Its publication, expected last week, was thrown into doubt when the Metropolitan Police force launched its own investigation into the most serious alleged breaches of coronavirus rules.
+Publication of Gray's report was delayed when the Metropolitan Police force launched its own investigation last week into the most serious alleged breaches of coronavirus rules.

 The force said it had asked for Gray’s report to make only “minimal reference” to the events being investigated by detectives “to avoid any prejudice to our investigation.”